Tax Sale Information

 - To avoid your property being listed in this ad in the newspaper, your delinquent taxes must be paid approximately one month prior to the Tax Sale date.

-- A public auction will be held at 10:00 am on the last Monday in September each year in a room designated as Council Chambers at City Hall.
+- A public auction will be held at 10:00am on the last Monday in September each year in the Service and Resource Centre Board room at 411 Dunsmuir Street.

 - Bidding is accepted on all properties.

 - Prospective bidders are advised that it is their responsibility to search the title of the property in advance to determine if there are any charges registered against the property.

 - The minimum bid is the amount of the Upset Price which is all outstanding taxes + penalties + interest + 5% tax sale costs + Land Title Office fees.
 The property will be sold to the highest bidder.

 - If no bidding takes place within three calls by the Collector (auctioneer), the City is declared the purchaser at the Upset Price.

 - Full payment by certified cheque must be submitted by 1:00 pm on the day of the Tax Sale.
 If payment is not submitted, the Collector again offers the property for sale.